 Brady’s defenses in civil suits likely will include arguments that cryptocurrencies are not yet regulated securities and that people who lost money in FTX bear some responsibility for their losses.
 To date, no investor suit against a celebrity endorser has prevailed.
 However, SEC enforcement has been more successful, as investor outcome is irrelevant to the question of whether the Marketing Rule was broken.
 Thus far, celebrities like Kim Kardashian, Floyd Mayweather, DJ Khaled, and Steven Seagal have faced SEC actions over the past several years and paid six or seven-figure settlements.

 While a settlement between $157,000 (Seagal) and $1,260,000 (Kardashian) likely would not cause great financial distress to Brady and Bundchen, the cases are important reminders to celebrity endorsers in the cryptocurrency and NFT space.
 The Marketing Rule is particularly applicable to Instagram and other social media influencers who may be the SEC’s next targets.
-Failure to comply with the Marketing Rule could cause more endorsers to look like this:
+Failure to comply with the Marketing Rule could result in penalties and fines.

 Pittsburgh Litigation Attorneys